-Split is the second largest city in Croatia.
+Split is the second-largest city in Croatia.
 It is also a very popular tourist destination.
 Therefore, getting to this amazing city shouldn’t be a hassle, as there are plenty of ways to do that.

 Split Airport (SPU) is located about 20 kilometers from the city center.
 During the summer season (May to October), the number of international flights to Split dramatically increases.
 Therefore, if you are departing from a larger European city, it’s highly possible there are direct flights to Split.
 Once you are at the airport, reaching the city is pretty easy.
-Shuttle buses operated by Pleso has frequent departures.
-One way tickets cost about 4€, and you can check the schedule here.
+Shuttle buses operated by Pleso have frequent departures.
+One-way tickets cost about 4€, and you can check the schedule here.
 You can also take public bus No. 37 to the city.
-Bus stop is located on the main road next to the airport.
+The bus stop is located on the main road next to the airport.
 However, that is not recommended if you have luggage with you.
 There is no luggage compartment, so you’d have to carry it in the seating area.
 One way bus ticket costs 2.5€.
 Another option is taking the ferry to Split and enjoying the panoramic views while arriving.

 Being a popular tourist destination, Split is well connected to other countries by bus.
 There are numerous international lines to countries like Slovenia, Austria, Germany, Switzerland, Hungary, Italy and so on.
 Of course, domestic bus routes to cities like Dubrovnik or Zagreb are really frequent.
 Best way to explore all routes is by checking the schedule on the official bus station website.
 The bus station in Split is located close to the city center, about 5 minutes away on foot.

 This is useful for people coming from Italy to Split.
 The only international ferry line is from Ancona (Italy) to Split.
 Therefore, taking a ferry is probably the least expected way of getting to Split.
 Ferries to and from Split are usually meant for anyone going to some of the nearby islands like Hvar, Brac or Korcula.
-Check the ferry schedule on Jadrolinija site.
+Check the ferry schedule on the Jadrolinija site.

 How to get to Ultra Europe

 Split is not a large city, so you can basically go through it on foot.
 Of course, public buses are also an option.
-Other ways of transport include taking a taxi, private transfers or an Uber.
+Other ways of transport include taking a taxi, private transfers, or an Uber.
 There will also be a special festival shuttle which will take visitors to the venue.

 Camping at Ultra Europe

 The official festival campsite is called Beachville.
 The site is located in Omis, about 24 kilometers from the venue.
 Getting to and from the campsite is possible by public bus No. 60 operated by Promet Split.
-Of course, taking a taxi or Uber there is also an option, although more expensive one.
+Of course, taking a taxi or Uber there is also an option, although more expensive.
 The camping site is pretty far from Split, so we recommend that you plan your time accordingly.

-There is no camping area at festival.
+There is no camping area at the festival.
 You will need to find your own accommodation.
 But, as stated before, Split is a tourist city.
-That means there are hundreds of private accommodation units, apartments, hotels and motels.
+That means there are hundreds of private accommodation units, apartments, hotels, and motels.
 Our advice is that you book it on time, as prices go up as festival dates approach.
 Also, all the hotels and house owners usually increase the price of stay during the festival.